mathisbode/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 As of now, I expect you managed to:

-- Stay awake for the most part of this morning 😴
+- Stay awake for the most part of this session 😴
+- Submit jobs and read results 📫
+- Access web services on the login nodes 🧙‍♀️
 - Have your own ssh keys 🗝️🔐
 - A working ssh connection to the supercomputers 🖥️
-- Submit jobs and read results 📫
-- Access web services on the login nodes 🧙‍♀️
 - Is ready to make great code! 💪

 ---